osteenw/Insurance-Prediction/README.md

 # Insurance-Prediction
 Machine learning  was applied to create a web application to predict the potential medical cost billed by health insurance.

-Regression analysis was applied to the supplied dataset to create a prediction model for hospital charges based on the health metrics.
+Regression analysis was applied to the supplied dataset to determine what metrics affect hospital charges.

 The web application can be found on Heroku at the following link: https://insurance-prediction964.herokuapp.com/